| The Tavern,

 In 1984, The Tavern was

-restored to its former glory by a local attorney Emmit
+restored to its former glory by a local attorney Emmitt

 F. Yeary.